edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 I will designate the axis of joint \\(i\\) to point along \\(\hat{\mathbf{z}}\_i\\) (the hat indicates that the vector is normalized) and the current location of joint \\(i\\) as \\(\mathbf{j}\_i\\).

+_One of the biggest challenges with programming robots that manipulate is that matrices (like Jacobians) lose their meaning_: they are simply a collection of numbers.
+If the matrix is computed incorrectly, the effect may not be obvious.

+**To help with this problem, you should always consider the frame of reference in which you are computing such quantities.** The frame of reference for the Jacobian matrix that we compute below is the global reference frame.

 **Bonus question: how would the Jacobian matrix change for a robot with a floating base?**